Chart Color Schemes

 Mount Annan features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.8% of all households, consisting of couples with children (51.9%), couples without children (20.4%), and single parent families (13.4%).
-Non-family households comprise the remaining 13.2%, with lone person households at 11.7% and group households making up 1.7%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 3.0.
+Family households are present in 86.8% of all households, consisting of couples with children (51.9%), couples without children (20.4%), and single parent families (13.4%).
+Non-family households account for the remaining 13.2%, with lone person households at 11.7% and group households making up 1.7%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households